acrandal/Gesture_PAJ7620/README.md

 Brightness is measured on a scale of 0..255 with no units.
 Size is 0..900 where the value is how many pixels of the 30x30 IR camera are picking up an object.

+### Object Motion Stats ###

+In Gesture mode, you can get some stats on object visibility and motion.

+- sensor.getNoObjectCount();
+- sensor.getNoMotionCount();

+NoObjectCount reports the number of ticks since an object left the view.
+It reports a value between 0..255.
+Each increment represents about 7.2ms in normal mode and 4.1ms in game mode.

+Similarly, NoMotionCount is ticks since there was motion (even if there is still an object in view, but it's holding still).
+For some reason it only counts 0..12.

 ---

 ## Library History ##